-The next morning after breakfast, Mama packed the refrigerated chicken and fried pies in a sturdy cardboard box and covered it with a tablecloth just as Frank, my oldest brother, arrived to take us to work.
+The next morning after breakfast, Mama packed the refrigerated chicken and turnovers in a sturdy cardboard box with eating utensils.
+She covered it with a tablecloth just as Frank, my oldest brother, arrived to take us to work.

 Five minutes before twelve, Mama stopped picking and spread the tablecloth on a patch of flat ground.
 Papa removed his hat, wiped his perspiring forehead with a handkerchief and checked his pocket watch.
 At noon he nodded to Frank to say a blessing for the food.

 “Thank you, Lord, for family gathered here on this Thanksgiving Day.
 Bless this food to the nourishment of our bodies so we can finish this field before dark.
 Bless the farmer who allowed us to work today.
 Prosper him abundantly for his kindness.
 Amen.”

 Bless the farmer?
 Without him we’d be home heaping our plates with turkey and dressing and eyeing the tantalizing desserts, not eating cold fried chicken in a cotton field.
 My complaining thoughts were interrupted by my nephew’s voice.

 “Please pass another piece of Grandma’s fried chicken,” he said.
 “It’s the best I ever ate.
 And, could you hand me a couple more fried apple pies.
 Grandma knows how to make them just right.”